 On a more personal note, Madan is half Filipino and half Indian; fluently bilingual in French and in English; the mother of Deven (born March 2019); the other half of Drew (a partner with Woodward & Company LLP); and the seventh of seven siblings (auspicious for a Filipino).

 A list of Madan’s most recent publications can be found here.

-Athena has experience as a clinician, researcher and aid worker across 18 countries and 5 continents.
-Her countries/contexts of expertise include Afghanistan, Bangladesh, Colombia, the Democratic Republic of Congo, Ghana, India, South Africa and Vietnam.
-She has also served as an election observer in the Democratic Republic of Congo and has taught in England, France and the United States.
+Madan has experience in more than 20 countries and five continents.
+Specific countries of expertise include Afghanistan, Bangladesh, Colombia, the Democratic Republic of Congo, Ethiopia, Kashmir, South Africa, and Vietnam.
+She has worked with Doctors Without Borders, the Carter Center, the UNHCR, the WHO, grassroots NGOs, and provided anti-racist subject matter expertise to provincial governments.
+Madan has also served as an election observer for the DRC, and taught in England, France, and the United States.

 Post-doctoral Degrees in Global Mental Health and the Social Aetiology of Mental Illness